bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    PropTypes ensure proper data is Passed around especially in regards to fetching an API or User Data.

 - [ ] Describe a life-cycle event in React?

+    A lifecycle event is a component defined as a class or function.
+There a 3 main phases, mounting , updating, and unmounting

 - [ ] Explain the details of a Higher Order Component?

+    HOCs are functions that take in one or more components as arguments and returns a new component or object.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    Yon can style JS using CSS sheets, con is they may bleed over styles.
+Inline styling allows for more contained styling "in line" with the JS code.
+In my opinion the last option is the most streamlined.
+Using libraries such as "styled-components" to allow for the css to be in the JS file itself.

 ## Project Setup